CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/ItemTierAndDurability.md

 ### Modification Slots

 Modification slots allow players and narrators to make custom items with unique effects.
 In a fantasy setting, these could be magical enchantments.
 In a modern setting, these could be attachments to a rifle.
+Each modification has an associated modification slots it take up on an item.
+Items with higher tier have a greater amount of modification slots allowing for more powerful and/or numerous modifications.

 ## Item Durability (Optional)